Bug bounty program: History

-In 1851, Alfred Charles Hobbs was paid USD$20,000 (adjusted for inflation) to pick a lock.
-In 1995, Netscape launched the first bug bounty program, for the beta version of its Netscape Navigator 2.0 browser.
+In 1851, Alfred Charles Hobbs was paid US$20,000 (adjusted for inflation) to pick a lock.
+In 1983, the Hunter & Ready company posted an advertisement with the tagline "Get a bug if you find a bug", offering to reward hackers who discovered bugs in its VRTX operating system a Volkswagen Beetle car.
+In 1995, Netscape launched its bug bounty program, for the beta version of its Netscape Navigator 2.0 browser.
 Later on, other enterprises opened their own bug bounty programs.
 These were supplemented by crowdsourcing platforms that made it easier for professionals to find bug bounties.

 Motivation

 Vulnerability timeline if discovered first by a malicious actor.
 If the company becomes aware of the vulnerability first, a patch can be developed that prevents malicious actors from exploiting that vulnerability.

 Despite developers' goal of delivering a product that works entirely as intended, virtually all software contains bugs.
 If a bug creates a security risk, it is called a vulnerability, and if the vendor is unaware of it, it is called a zero-day.
 Vulnerabilities vary in their potential to be exploited by malicious actors.
 Some are not usable at all, while others can be used to disrupt the device with a denial of service attack.
 The most valuable allow the attacker to inject and run their own code, without the user being aware of it.
 The harms of an attack can be severe.

 Organizations seeking to improve security test their systems to see if they can be breached.
 Many contract with external services that conduct penetration testing, but this is not enough to find all vulnerabilities, motivating some companies to supplement with crowdsourced information.
 Many companies are skeptical of third-party reports, afraid that these programs will increase malicious activity, cost too much money, or bring fraudulent reports.
+Unlike conventional penetration testing, bug bounty programs can provide more continuous vulnerability discovery and scale security testing through a larger pool of crowd-sourced researchers.
 Alternatively, bug bounty programs might be ignored because of confidence in their application's security or in favor of other security measures.
 Some studies have found that the cost per vulnerability found is much lower via bounty programs rather than by hiring software engineers to search for vulnerabilities.